SlackmasterFelipeCafe/Pubs_Warehouse_Harvest-GAS/README.md

 # Pubs Warehouse Harvest GAS
-GGGSC SDC HarvestGAS - Google Application Scripts being used by the GGGSC for tracking harvesting new pubblication records for various science centers daily.
+MRP MrPOP SDC HarvestGAS - Google Application Scripts being used by MrPOP (Mineral Resource Program Outreach Program) for tracking and harvesting new pubblication records for various science centers daily.
 These records can then be used to track science center publications and how they are tagged in the USGS CMS

 US Geological Survey (USGS)